-I have always been really fond of birds and have been a bookworm—however, I am very picky about what I read, and I won’t recommend a book unless it is exceptional.
+I have always been really fond of birds.
+And have been a bookworm.
+However, I am very picky about what I read, and I won’t recommend a book unless it is exceptional.
 If the first few pages of a book don’t capture my attention, I will let it stay on my desk and collect dust.
-I am here to tell you this book is really moving, and it never had a chance to collect a speck of dust.
+I am here to tell you this book is really moving.
+It never had a chance to collect a speck of dust.

-After some falconers visited my school, I became obsessed with falconry and scoured the internet for days reading about them.
+After some falconers visited my school, I became obsessed with falconry.
+I scoured the internet for days reading about them.
 H is for Hawk by Helen Macdonald was recommended by a former falconer, and when we purchased the novel, I fell in love right away.
-I had already read 80 pages by the time we sat down to dinner that night, and I finished the book in three days.
+I’d already read 80 pages by the time we sat down to dinner that night.
+I ended up finishing the book in three days.
 (I have never read a book that fast.)

 There are a few themes working together throughout the book: family, depression, and one goshawk named Mabel who helps turn Helen Macdonald’s world from darkness to light.
 With the loss of her dad breaking Helen’s heart, the best thing to help the healing process was clearly an animal.
 Even though a hawk may not come to mind at first, something you have to train and work with is a great way to keep active and stay occupied while grieving.
 I have experienced this first hand by working with my horses.
 Even on my worst days, there is something so satisfying about working with animals that can make everything seem okay.
 It made it easy for me to relate to the author on that level.

-Even if you aren’t into hawks like I am, I still recommend this book because it will give you a deeper appreciation for the blood, sweat, and tears that people put into these magnificent birds, as well as provide you with a thoughtful and riveting story that has no filter.
+Even if you aren’t into hawks like I am, I still recommend this book.
+It will give you a deeper appreciation for the blood, sweat, and tears that people put into these magnificent birds, as well as provide you with a thoughtful and riveting story that has no filter.